ai4ed/ai4ed.github.io/_posts/2022-09-16-aaai2023competition.markdown

 * **KC side information**: (1) latent knowledge representation; and (2) relations among KCs.

-## Data \& Task Description
+## Data & Task Description

 We released a large student assessment dataset with rich textual and structural information (well anonymized).
-The data is collected from students in grade 3 math classes at [Xueersi](https://www.speiyou.com/).
+The data is collected from students in grade 3 math classes at [Xueersi](https://www.speiyou.com/) from TAL Education Group that is a leading smart learning solutions provider in China with global footprints.
 Specifically, the dataset is made up of 18,066 students, 7,652 questions, 1,175 KCs and 5,549,635 interactions/responses.
 The average student historical sequence length is 307.19.
 79.47% responses are with positive labels, i.e., students correctly answer the questions.

 Each question is associated with question text content, the explanations of question answers and its corresponding KCs.
 The relevant KCs are hierarchically structured. **All the textual characters are anonymized and mapped into internal unique integer tokens.**